- How diverse is Sacred Heart's student and parent community?

 - Yes!
 Senior kindergarten brings together children from both our JK and other excellent preschools across Chicago.
 Located on our SK-8 campus, senior kindergarten expands to enroll 80 students in five SK sections.
 With additional spaces available for new students, senior kindergarten is still Sacred Heart’s primary entrance point.
 All families are warmly welcomed into our admissions process, whether or not they have attended our junior kindergarten.

 - If you are interested in Sacred Heart for SK, be sure to explore our option for Early Decision.
 We anticipate SK will initially be filled through a combination of children applying via Early Decision and children moving up from our JK program.

 Students graduate from Sacred Heart at the close of 8th grade, so we are especially thoughtful in admitting new students at this level.
 New students who are accepted are most often from families moving to the Chicago area.
 Students transferring from other Sacred Heart Network schools are often strong candidates.
 Families wishing to apply for eighth grade must obtain a waiver from the Admissions Office.

+We understand that elementary school students can exhibit a range of skills.
+Two children of the same age can present different combinations of abilities, and both can be completely on track.
 What we hope to discover in our meetings with children is that they are growing in ways that will allow them to enter Sacred Heart ready to engage and flourish.

 The Admissions Office is responsible for gathering information about each applicant and family and presenting a completed applicant file to the Admissions Committee.
-The Admissions Committee — comprised of the Director of Admissions, the relevant Division Head and selected faculty —reviews each applicant file and makes a recommendation to the Head of Schools regarding admission.
+The Admissions Committee — comprised of the Director of Admissions, the relevant Division Head and selected faculty —reviews each applicant file and makes a recommendation to the Head of Schools.
 The final authority to admit or deny an applicant rests solely with the Head of Schools.